Dental Implants in Pike Creek, DE

 The Dental Implant Process

 First, a post is surgically inserted into the gum and jaw bone.
 In can take up to six months (or less) for the bone to grow around the implant and hold it firmly in place.
 When the healing is complete, the replacement tooth or crown portion of the tooth (the part that you actually see) is fitted to the implant.
 Once it is cemented in place, no one will able to distinguish it from your natural teeth.

-Implant surgery can be easily accomplished right in the dental office using a local anesthesia.
+Implant surgery can be easily accomplished right in the dental office using local anesthesia.
 Sometimes the procedure is done on an outpatient basis under general anesthesia.
 Antibiotics are sometimes, but not always prescribed to guard against infection.
 However, your dentist will instruct you on the optimal diet and oral hygiene that will ensure the success of your implant.

-Implants are beginning to revolutionize the way we look at dentures.
-A secure fit is the ultimate goal in all well-made dentures.
+Do you currently wear dentures?
+Many patients have expressed displeasure with how dentures can often slip or fall out at inopportune times.
+Additionally, without a root to support the bone, the jaw bone will recede, which will change the shape of your mouth—requiring Dr. Gladnick to refit your dentures over time.
+Implants are beginning to revolutionize the way we work with dentures.
+A secure fit is the ultimate goal of all well-made dentures.
 However, advancing age and bone loss can compromise even the best fitting dentures.
 Now, strategically placed implants can be used to hold a denture in place permanently, giving the patient a confident fit.

 Dental Implant Consultations in Wilmington

-While there are other alternatives, an implant will feel most like your natural teeth!
-Call us today for a consultation.
+While there are other alternatives, a dental implant will feel most like your natural teeth!
+Call us today for your dental implant examination.